1

 Something went wrong!
 Please try again.

 This is where your workspace and project files are organized.
-Understanding how the zephyr projects are structured will help you navigate and manage your code more effectively.
+Understanding how the Zephyr projects are structured will help you navigate and manage your code more effectively.

-The device tree describes the hardware layout and configuration.After compiling the Zephyr Project and refreshing the DEVICE TREE view, it will be populated with a tree-like view of the hardware hierarchy of the project.
-You can inspect the nodes and their associated values.
+The device tree describes the hardware layout and configuration.
+After compiling the Zephyr Project and refreshing the DEVICE TREE view, it will be populated with a tree-like view of the project hardware hierarchy.
+You also can inspect the nodes and their associated values.

-Use this to clean and rebuild your project from scratch.
+Pristine build is used to clean and rebuild your project from scratch.
 It’s especially useful when switching configurations or resolving build issues.

 Something went wrong!
 Please try again.